What is CloudTrail?

 3. Add Permissions to the SQS Queue

 When adding permissions to the SQS queue, you need to add your full account number/name.
-In the IAM area, select the user that you want to utilize and click Summary.
-When the user is created within the IAM section, make sure that the user has at least Read-Only access – so that the object may read the bucket.
-The string you need is formatted as shown below and available under User ARN and looks similar to this:
+In the Identity & Access Management (IAM) area, select the user that you want to utilize and click Summary.
+Copy the value for User ARN, as you’ll need it when adding permissions to your SQS queue.
+Note: When creating a new IAM user, make sure that the user has at least Read Only access to your AWS environment.
+If the appropriate permissions are not applied Logentries will not be able to receive CloudTrail logs.

-4. Subscribe the queue to the SNS Topic created in step 1 above.
+4. Subscribe the SQS queue to the SNS Topic created in Step 1.

-The queue must now be subscribed to the SNS Topic created when you enabled CloudTrail.
-You can do this by selecting the queue created in Step 2 and using the Queue Action drop down menu, and then selecting Subscribe Queue to SNS Topic.
-See below:
+The SQS queue must now be subscribed to the SNS Topic created when you enabled CloudTrail.
+You can do this by navigating to the SQS area of your AWS account, selecting the SQS queue created in Step 2 and using the Queue Action drop down menu, and then selecting Subscribe Queue to SNS Topic as shown below:

 5. Repeat this process for multiple CloudTrail setups for different regions.

 When enabling CloudTrail in multiple regions, the process is similar.
 Publish CloudTrail to the same bucket created in step 1 above.
 Then subscribe to the SNS topic from the SQS queue.
-Be sure to turn off “Global Services” in subsequent CloudTrail enablements.
+Be sure to turn off “Global Services” when enabling CloudTrail in subsequent regions.